3rd Eye

 Camera selection is an important part of your system.
-It is the eyes
+It is the eyes into what

-camera focuses light from a lens onto a computer chip that is sensitive
+days are digital verses analog.
+A digital camera focuses light from a lens onto a

-to light.
-There are two types of chips CMOS and CCD.
-CMOS has
+computer chip that is sensitive to light.
+There are two types of chips CMOS

-fewer light receptors than CCD chips.
-Less expensive cameras use
+and CCD.
+CMOS has fewer light receptors than CCD chips.
+Less expensive

-CMOS chips.
+cameras use CMOS chips.
 High-resolution cameras use CCD chips.
 All POM

 Technologies cameras are CCD cameras.